jakearmijo/Tandemapprenticeship/README.md

 • Firstly I would have spent more time on testing.
 I know that it is important and I just dove into the code to create as much as I could.
 JEST seems to be really unique and effective.
 • Complete a back end to have more questions and maybe allow users to submit their own questions for approval and use.
 • Styling.
-I would like to look more sleek and sexy.
+I would like the app to look more sleek and sexy.
 • Top / fasest scores.
-Since there are only 20 it be cool to see how fast a user could get as many correct in the shorest amount of time.
+Since there are only 10 question it would be cool to see how fast a user could get as many correct in the shorest amount of time.
+• Display the top users with the highest scores